Make sure your outdoor roller blinds last as long as possible with these handy tips.

-Our first handy hint is to regularly wash your blinds with a sponge or chamois, as well as warm soapy water.
+Our first handy hint is to regularly wash your outdoor roller blinds with a sponge or chamois, as well as warm soapy water.

 If you allow a build up of dust and dirt, your blinds could become scratched during the rolling process.

 Avoid using anything abrasive to wipe your blinds – this could also result in scratching.

 On top of this, ensure that your blinds are free of creases during the rolling process.